mosesalphonse/TLS-termination-Istio-Ingress-Quarkus/README.md

 Istio Instalation (tested on istio-1.13.4)
 </li>
 <li>
-Registerd Domain
+Registerd Domain (Some hint are added to create a free domain name)
 </li>
 <li>
-CA Signed certificate on the above domain
+CA Signed certificate on the above domain (Some hint are added to obtain TLS certificate from CA for free)
 </li>

 ## Deploy Workload